How to Water Your Indoor Plants The Right Way

 The Dry type: they can thrive on dry soil during longer periods.
 They're easier to care for and perfect for beginners.

-See holiday check-list and tips in next blog post.
+FIND THE holiday check-list in THE next blog post: